Toblerity/Fiona/README.rst

 Installation
 ============

-Fiona requires Python 2.7 or 3.4+ and GDAL/OGR 1.8+.
-To build from
+Fiona requires Python versions 2.7 or 3.4+ and GDAL version 1.11-2.4.
+GDAL version 3 is not yet supported.
-a source distribution you will need a C compiler and GDAL and Python development headers and libraries (libgdal1-dev for Debian/Ubuntu, gdal-dev for CentOS/Fedora).
+To build from a source distribution you will need a C compiler and GDAL and Python development headers and libraries (libgdal1-dev for Debian/Ubuntu, gdal-dev for CentOS/Fedora).